-- they represent appropriate uses in the countryside, such as agriculture, forestry, horticulture, fishing and equestrian activities, and energy generation; - they relate to the retention of existing and appropriate provision of new commercial businesses; - they relate to necessary utilities infrastructure and where no reasonable alternative location is available.
+- they represent appropriate uses in the countryside, such as agriculture, forestry, horticulture, fishing and equestrian activities, and energy generation; - they relate to the retention of existing and appropriate provision of new commercial businesses and meet the requirements of Policy STRAD14; - they relate to necessary utilities infrastructure and where no reasonable alternative location is available.

-Development on the site allocations in Policies STRAD15 to STRAD19 will be expected to address the following key matters:
+Development on the site allocations in Policies STRAD16 to STRAD20 will be expected to address the following key matters:

-- the provision of new housing which addresses evidence-based needs; - the provision of key infrastructure including education, health, transport and movement, community facilities, utilities and public realm improvements, through direct provision and/or developer contributions (including Community Infrastructure Levy and/or Section 106) as directed in the relevant policies; - design high quality buildings and deliver them in layouts with high quality natural landscaping in order to retain the rural character and physical structure of Stradbroke.
+- the provision of new housing which addresses evidence-based needs; - the provision of key infrastructure including education, health, transport and movement, community facilities, utilities and public realm improvements, through direct provision and/or developer contributions (including Community Infrastructure Levy and/or Section 106) as directed in the relevant policies; - design high quality buildings and deliver them in layouts with high quality natural landscaping in order to retain the rural character and physical structure of Stradbroke, conserving, and where possible, enhancing the historic environment.